Sammy Solo's Salute to the Maliseet TrailWelcome Page |

 - Varied landscape with little settlement in sight.

-- Age old river-side portage trails used by up river paddlers butnot us we are going down hill :)
+- Age old river-side portage trails used by up river paddlers but

 -C 1850 lumbering dam,